CrovaS/Battery_entropy_calc/README.md

-# Fork of YOLOv5, Basic access of object detection
+# Basic access of YOLOv5, object detection

 ## 1. What is optimizer and learning rate?